Improve trust & experience for advisers on an alternative investment platform

 1. Improve the investment management functionalities

 4.1.
-Redesign the client list to provide a richer and interactive overview of clients' portfolios with data and growth sparklines, sorting / filtering functionalities and additional user actions
+Advisers have a richer and interactive overview of clients' portfolios with data and growth sparklines and sorting and filtering functionalities

 Before: The current client list has no sorting or filtering, is difficult to skim and read, and confuses advisers with the multiple onboarding status dots.